sguzman/math-research/README.md

 - Process theory and the intractability of its formalisms introduce
 - Dichotomy between intractable but computable formalisms vs non-computable but tractable formalisms
 - All curves correspond to a straight line in respective space
+- Using operator theory to study dynamics of genome state and genetic mutation
+- Using operator theory to study any arbitrary state space and dynamics thereof